AVividLight/AVividLight/README.md

 ---

-&emsp;My implementation of a Markov Chain lets users generate entirely new text based on a reference input.
-Running it, you can provide a source body of text which the tool will parse into small pieces, then assemble into a dictionary of natural phrases.
+&emsp;My implementation of a Markov Chain in C++ lets users procedurally generate entirely new text based on a reference input.
+Incidentally, it also utilizes a framework I wrote for supporting runtime translation.
+Anyway, when running the Markov Chain, you provide a source body of text which the tool will parse into small pieces, then assemble into a dictionary of natural phrases.
 After that setup is done, it picks a random place to start in the dictionary, and starts walking through possible combinations, creating sentences and paragraphs.

 &emsp;The key concept in my Markov Chain is parsing a sentence into short phrases and collecting those in a dictionary.
 As a simple example, if the phrase length is set to two words, this short sentence "_the honey and the bee_" is parsed into the following phrases: "the honey," "honey and," "and the," and "the bee" Once this is done for the full text, you end up with a set of phrases that can be mapped to one another.
 Using this example, the dictionary would look like: